-If a DART member can respond to a call they select a response option and then go to our dock facility to get a ride in our response rig or they can drive thier own vehicle directly to the accident site.
+If a DART member can respond to a call they select a response option and then go to our dock facility to get a ride in our response rig or they can drive their own vehicle directly to the incident.

 What if a member can’t respond?